 Condition of the Home

-- Is the home ‘dated’ or ‘updated’?
+- Is the home ‘dated’ or ‘updated’ with things like new windows from a website like this one?
 It is a sad reality that a state-of-the-art home today can be harshly criticized 10-15 years later.
 Homes have become like wardrobes; you do not have to update them but it will be noticed if you do not, and talked about negatively.

 - Is the home attractively decorated and furnished?
 Proper staging is an art.
 Not staging a home will cost you showings, perhaps offers, and likely money during the negotiations.
 A well-presented house may net you more money, or it could just make the home more saleable, meaning it will sell quicker because it competes better against other properties.
 Appropriate condition correlates to the market expectations for the price range.
 You do not have to follow every home fashion or trend, but you should do what is expected for the price range.